joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 "START" and once again the machine manipulates the rocks in precisely the same way that my own machine did.

-*The moral of the story*: Both of these machines are valid Turing machines, and moreover the right machine must be conscious when it operates.
-It does not matter who built the computer or what their intention was in building it.
-It is sufficient that the device correctly follows the rules of the Turing machine.
+*The moral of the story*: It does not matter who built the computer or what their intention was in building it.
+It is only necessary that the device correctly follows the rules of the Turing machine.

 ## Thought Experiment № 4